tomppatomppa/birdnest-api/README.md

 The authorities have set up drone monitoring equipment to capture the identifying information broadcasted by the drones in the area, and have given you access to a national drone pilot registry.
 They now need your help in tracking violations and getting in touch with the offenders.

-Frontend for this reposriotry can be found here https://github.com/tomppatomppa/birdnest-app This repository contains all the necessary code and resources to set up and run the application.
+<p>Frontend for this repository can be found here https://github.com/tomppatomppa/birdnest-app</p>

+This repository contains all the necessary code and resources to set up and run the application.